Want to get your products accredited with our trademarks? Find out more

 Thai-Inspired Cauliflower and Carrot Terrine

-Prep time 55 mins, cook time 30 mins
+Preparation 55 mins, Cooking 30 mins

 Serves 4